 AWS cost optimization is an ongoing process.
 It requires a continuous analysis of your bills, instance performances, and your business’s economic structure.
 This strategy may take time, patience and effort to be effective.
 Be vigilant and identify changes to costs when they happen.
 Get a complete grip on your economic infrastructure so that you know where, when, and how your money is being spent.

 Using other tools designed for scaling metrics monitoring is also another method for optimizing your AWS pricing strategy.
 With the help of a capable platform which provides a flexible infrastructure for real-time metric monitoring (yes, we’re talking about MetricFire of course!) your AWS pricing optimization strategy will be an easy task.

 At MetricFire, we provide the most flexible, affordable monitoring system to give you a complete, in-depth understanding of your system’s data.
-By giving you a visually pleasing compilation of your metrics on Grafana dashboards and open-source tools such as Hosted Prometheus and Graphite, you can easily monitor your AWS metrics and dashboard.
+By giving you a visually pleasing compilation of your metrics on Grafana dashboards and open-source tools such as Hosted Graphite, you can easily monitor your AWS metrics and dashboard.

 You can also go through these articles on AWS KMS Features, AWS EKS Architecture and the comparison between AWS EKS with Kubernetes.
-If you would like to learn more, then please book a demo with us, or sign up for the free trial today.
+If you would like to learn more, then please book a demo with us, or sign up for a free trial today.